 You can begin designing your Bootstrap website using one of the following options in the New Document dialog box:

 - Bootstrap starter templates (Starter Templates > Bootstrap Templates) - Use this option if you want to get started quickly without the hassle of laying out your pages from scratch.
 Simply edit the text and replace the assets, if necessary, and your responsive website is ready.
 See Using Bootstrap starter templates for more information.

 - Create an HTML document based on Bootstrap framework (New Document > HTML > Bootstrap) - Use this option if you want to build your website brick-by-brick using CSS and Bootstrap components within Dreamweaver.
-See Creating HTML documents based on Bootstrap framework for more information.
+For more information, see Creating HTML documents based on Bootstrap framework.

 Bootstrap starter templates let you create web pages for popular themes in a jiffy.
 All the dependent files in the framework are saved automatically.

 You can start building your responsive website by creating an HTML document based on Bootstrap framework.
 You can choose to create a set of Bootstrap framework files or use the existing files.
 Once the document is created, you can add Bootstrap components such as accordions and carousels using the Insert panel in Dreamweaver.
 Or, if you have Photoshop comps, you can use Extract to bring in images, fonts, styles, text, and more into your Bootstrap document.